effect-ts-app/docs/Architecture.md

 ## Controller

 A `Controller` is a piece of application-specific logic.
-A `Conteoller` defines a single capability of the application such as creating `Order`s. `Controller`s use the logic defined in `Core` and use injected dependencies (through inversion of control) to handle communication with external `Service`s.
+A `Controller` defines a single capability of the application such as creating `Order`s. `Controller`s use the logic defined in `Core` and use injected dependencies (through inversion of control) to handle communication with external `Service`s.

 ## Service

-A `Service` provides a dependency needed by a `Controller`.
+A `Service` provides a dependency to other components. `Service`s can be used in multiple places in the architecture such as a `Controller`.

 Examples of `Service` are `Repository`s or database pool connections.